1-Day FREE Scottish Highlands Tour

 You can see snippets of this tour on our wee promotional video below, ‘A day on tour with The Hairy Coo’…

 For groups of 5 people or more, please email us with your booking request (Group Size; Names, Ages, Date of Tour) at: firstname.lastname@example.org and we will let you know whether we can accommodate you on a particular tour date.
+Please note that during the peak-season of April-October, it is highly unlikely we can accommodate large groups on this tour.
+During the winter season of November – March, sometimes groups larger than 4 can be accommodated by request only.

 If your preferred tour date is FULL, or there aren’t enough seats available for your group, don’t panic!
 We regularly get late cancellations, and people who’ve booked, who don’t show for the tour.
 Keep checking the site to see if more seats become available.